 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support District programs.
 The District maintains only one type of fiduciary fund that is known as the Pension Trust Fund.
-The District holds resources in this fund purely in a custodial capacity.
+The Net Position in the Pension Trust Fund is now accounted for in the General Fund pursuant to GASB Statement No. 73, "Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68".